Version: 22 May 2014

 (For a more formal description, you can read our financial services guide).

 Banks subscribe to Canstar’s databases so that they can keep an eye on their competitors without having to spend hundreds of hours on competitor websites.
 Interestingly, when Canstar first started in 1992 the internet didn’t exist and staff had to walk the streets to do this!

 Almost every Australian financial institution is a subscriber, and our fees are low by corporate research standards.

 From a consumer’s point of view, the fact that banks are prepared to subscribe to our databases says a lot about the quality of our data.

-Once five star winners have been determined and announcements made to the press, financial institutions have the opportunity to use the Canstar rating or award in their marketing.
+Once five star winners have been determined, financial institutions have the opportunity to use the Canstar rating or award in their marketing.

 A fee is negotiated for allowing the winner to use the Canstar name and award.
 We don’t disclose this as we negotiate it individually in every case, just as newspapers don’t disclose the exact amount that an ad has been sold for.

 Canstar’s research team determines five star ratings without fear or favour.
 For more information on how we avoid conflicts of interests.

 Canstar allows limited advertising on its site.
 Our goal is to present quality advertising that is highly relevant to consumers.
 We always include an ‘advertising’ or ‘sponsored link’ sign above the ad so people know what it is.

 On our tables of data and also on some advertising we provide links to third party sites.
 The primary purpose of these links is to help consumers get more information to enable them to make informed decisions.
 Secondly, we may receive payment for these referrals.